petosa/NextBuzz/README.md

 load it into `pipeline.py` (looks in `data/rawdata.csv` by default) which will remove duplicates, turn strings into one-hot encodings, and engineer new features related to arrival detection, time, and Georgia Tech domain knowledge.
 The output file will be `dataset.csv`.

+## Exploratory Data Analysis
+In `explore.py`, the `dataset.csv` you just created is loaded in.
+Assuming you have matplotlib installed, the script will then plot several features against the class to search for any correlations.

 ## Creating a Model
 In `train.py`, the `dataset.csv` you just created is loaded in.
 From here, define the learner you want to apply to your data using scikit-learn's API, and pass that learner in a call to either `supervised.rolling_kfold` for cross-validated error analysis,